pteridogroup/ppg/README.md

 ## Contributing

+All taxonomic decisions are made by the PPG community.

+Taxonomic proposals should be submitted as [issues](https://github.com/pteridogroup/ppg/issues/new?assignees=&labels=taxonomic+proposal&template=taxonomic-proposal.yml), which will be voted on monthly.
+Proposals may be commented upon in the [issue tracker](https://github.com/pteridogroup/ppg/issues).
+Voting is carried out separately via a Google Form survey circulated on the PPG mailing list.
+Any proposal receiving >2/3 support will be approved and implemented in the data.

 Anybody is welcome to contribute.
-All participants must adhere to the Code of Conduct **FIXME: ADD LINK**.
-Please read the Contribution Guidelines **FIXME: ADD LINK** before contributing.
+All participants must adhere to the [Code of Conduct](https://pteridogroup.github.io/coc.html).
+Please read the [Project Guidelines](https://pteridogroup.github.io/guidelines.html) before contributing.

 ## Data sources